Pooja-Shanbhag/Image-Processing-Application/README.md

 # Image Processing Application
-This project was developed as a final project for the course work (CS 5010 - Programming Design Paradigm) at Northeastern University.
+This application was developed as a final project for the course work (CS 5010 - Programming Design Paradigm) at Northeastern University.
 The source code of this project is in restricted mode, as per instructor's guidelines to avoid one's code being misused.